Crawling and Rendering Fundamentals for Client-Side Apps

 Frequently Asked Questions

 How long does Google wait before executing JavaScript on a client-side rendered page?
 Googlebot queues pages for deferred rendering after the initial HTML fetch.
-Execution typically occurs within seconds to days depending on server capacity, crawl budget, and site authority, with a hard timeout limit around 5 seconds per page.
+Execution typically occurs within seconds to days depending on server capacity, crawl budget, and site authority, with execution terminating after roughly 5 seconds per page if the main thread remains blocked.

 Does using a client-side framework automatically hurt SEO rankings?
 No. CSR is indexable if implemented correctly.
 Rankings depend on successful DOM population, Core Web Vitals performance, and proper routing.
 Poorly optimized JS bundles, hydration failures, or missing canonical signals cause indexing issues, not the framework itself.